Jimmy Fallon addresses controversial Addison Rae segment that didn’t credit dance creators

 After her segment aired, Rae told TMZ it would have been difficult to credit the creators.

-“I think they were all credited in the original YouTube posting, but it’s kinda hard to credit during the show,” Rae said.
+“I think they were all credited in the original YouTube posting, but it’s kind of hard to credit during the show,” Rae said.
 “But they all know that I love them so much and, I mean, I support all of them so much.
 And hopefully one day we can all meet up and dance together.”

 Neither Rae nor Fallon responded to The Washington Post’s request for comment.